emmercm/igir/docs/rom-headers.md

 | Nintendo - Famicom Disk System | fsNES/FDS     | `.fds`                 | N/A                       |
 | Nintendo - SNES                | SMC           | `.smc`                 | `.sfc`                    |

-For every console that `igir` can understand the headers for, it can also remove them.
+For every console that `igir` can understand the headers for, it can also remove them with the `--remove-headers` option.
 This only makes sense for the consoles above with different "un-headered" extensions, so you have to specify the extensions like this:

 ```shell
 igir [commands..] --dat <dats> --input <input> --remove-headers .lnx,.smc